cloudinary-devs/php_credentials/README.md

 3. Set up environment variables:
     * Create a .env file in the root of your project.
-    * Add your Cloudinary URL (from your Cloudinary dashboard) in the `.env` file like this:
+    * Add your Cloudinary URL (from the [API Keys](https://console.cloudinary.com/settings/api-keys) page in the Console Settings) in the `.env` file like this:
         ```
         CLOUDINARY_URL=cloudinary://API_KEY:API_SECRET@CLOUD_NAME
         ```